Our Board of Trustees comprises:

 I am a museum and heritage professional, and have worked with a wide range of organisations throughout my career.
 I am a Falkland Islander by birth and so have an interest in maritime heritage.
 I joined Unicorn's Board to provide museum and collections-specific advice and support.
 I have 3 young children, so have little time left of my own!
 We have ponies at home and I also enjoy reading and keeping fit.

-Commodore Eric Fraser - Chair of Steering Committee
+Commodore Eric Fraser - (On Sabbatical)

 I joined UPS as a Trustee in 2018 after 37 years in the Royal Navy and a subsequent spell as Scotland’s first Veterans’ Commissioner.
 With an active interest in our country’s maritime heritage, I was delighted to be invited to join the Board and have thoroughly enjoyed being involved in developing a long-term plan for HMS Unicorn.
 I now run a tour guiding company with my wife, and any spare time is taken up with golf, fly-fishing and, of course, spending time with my grandchildren.